Louise Nevelson Assemblages

 Glue the pieces in place.

 Paint the entire sculpture black.
 Don’t forget the sides and the back.
-This is a MESSY job 🙂
+This can be a MESSY job 🙂

 If you have a group of students that have each done a box, you can assemble them back to back in a three-dimensional sculpture.
 If you have assembled the sculpture on the flat cardboard you can attach it to the wall for a similar affect.
 Nevelson did both in her practice.